opencord/bbsim/docs/source/index.rst

      -s_tag int
            S-Tag value (default 900)

 ``BBSim`` also looks for a configuration file in ``configs/bbsim.yaml`` from which it reads a number of default settings.
-The command line options listed above override the corresponding coniguration file settings.
+The command line options listed above override the corresponding configuration file settings.
 A sample configuration file is given below:

 .. literalinclude:: ../../configs/bbsim.yaml

 Using the BBSim Sadis server in ONOS
 ------------------------------------

 BBSim provides a simple server for testing with the ONOS Sadis app.
 The server listens on port 50074 by default and provides the endpoints ``subscribers/<id>`` and ``bandwidthprofiles/<id>``.

 To configure ONOS to use the BBSim ``Sadis`` server endpoints, the Sadis app must use be configured as follows (see ``examples/sadis-in-bbsim.json``):

 .. literalinclude:: ../../examples/sadis-in-bbsim.json

-This base configuration may also be obtained directly from the BBSim Sadis server:
+This base configuration may also be obtained directly from the BBSim Sadis
+server:

 .. code:: bash